music-encoding/music-encoding.github.io/community/mei-board/protocols/2019-01-15_Virtual-Board-Meeting.md

 # Website

 As Kristina Richts is not available at the moment the website needs another caretaker.
 The main task is to keep an eye on the functionality and the up-to-dateness of the contents, others will help in solving the issues.
-Elsa De Luca volunteered to take care of this.
+Elsa De Luca and Laurent Pugin volunteered to take care of this.

 # Developer meeting in Nashville